G1ngersaurus/2401FP_repo/FinalProject/README.txt

 		~ ./fp

 To use:
-    ~ When the program runs the user will be prompted with a request to enter the name of the first hunter then the second etc.A
+    ~ When the program runs the user will be prompted with a request to enter the name of the first hunter then the second etc. A
       The user has to enter any four names and then the simulation will run with no further input from the user.